puppetlabs/puppet-classify/README.md

 ## How to use

-Here is the basic configuration you'll need to use the puppetclassify class:
+Here is the basic configuration you'll need to use the puppetclassify class with certificate auth:

 ```ruby
 require 'puppetclassify'